-Routing numbers, also known as ABA numbers or routing transit numbers, provide banks with the information they need to identify other financial institutions.
+Routing numbers — also known as ABA numbers or transit numbers — provide banks with the information they need to identify other financial institutions.
 You’ll need to know your bank’s routing number when completing certain financial tasks, such as signing up for automatic bill pay, arranging for direct deposit through your employer or sending or receiving wire transfers.
 Although Alaska USA Federal Credit Union has branches in four states, only one routing number applies:

 |Alaska USA Federal Credit Union Routing Number|